The Cosmological Constant and Dark Energy

 This means that as a universe expands, you need to put mass-energy into it in order to expand it against the pulling in NEGATIVE pressure.

 In order to keep the density of the dark energy constant in space and time as the universe expands, the dark energy pressure has to be constant in space and time also.
 This means there is NEVER any imbalance and the dark energy pressure NEVER actually pulls on itself or anything.
-Nothing feels it in theory.
+Nothing feels it in theory, and therefore it seems to yours truly that NEGATIVE pressure is just a formal pressure: some may disagree.

 In fact, this mysterious dark energy pressure p_dark must obey the formula p_dark = - ρ_dark/c**2, where the density of the dark energy is ρ_dark.